Rupununi: Animal life

 The areas both in and surrounding the Rupununi river are home to a great diversity of terrestrial and aquatic ecosystems that harbor many species extirpated from other areas of South America.
 The Rupununi's freshwater eco-regions are areas of exceptional species richness, comparable to that of the Amazonia.
 Flora and fauna flourish in the Rupununi river because of the Rupununi's isolation from human activity.
-During an expedition, the South Rupununi Biodiversity Assessment Team (BAT), described the Rupununi river as being "very diverse"."The Northern Rupununi has more than fourteen hundred species of vertebrates, more than twenty-eight hundred species of plants, and countless species of invertebrates" (Rupununi, Rediscovering a Lost World).
+During an expedition, the South Rupununi Biodiversity Assessment Team (BAT), described the Rupununi river as being "very diverse".
+"The Northern Rupununi has more than fourteen hundred species of vertebrates, more than twenty-eight hundred species of plants, and countless species of invertebrates" (Rupununi, Rediscovering a Lost World).

 Birds

-The vegetation and unperturbed tree life along the Rupununi river, is a haven for rare species of bird-life.
+The largely undisturbed forest along the Rupununi river, is a haven for birdlife.
 A biodiversity study conducted by BAT (South Rupununi Biodiversity Assessment Team), discovered a total of 306 bird species living along the river.
-The critically endangered Red Siskin (Carduelis cucullata), was one of the many species of bird that were re-discovered in the Rupununi river.
 Another avian-survey of the North Rupununi river, conducted by David C. Morimoto, Gajendra Nauth Narine, Michael D. Schindlinger and Asaph Wilson (DCM, MDS), showed that "4243 individuals, 292 species, and 58 families" of birds inhabited the Northern Rupununi river.
-Other rare bird species that were found in the survey were the Crested Doradito (Pseudocolopteryx sclateri) and the Sun Parakeet (Aratinga solstitialis).
-The famed Harpy Eagle also inhabits the Rupununi and is the largest aerial predator in South America.
+Rare bird species that were found in the survey were the Crested Doradito and the Sun Parakeet.
+The Harpy Eagle also inhabits the Rupununi and is the largest aerial predator in South America.
+The critically endangered Red Siskin is one of the many species of bird that was rediscovered in the Rupununi river region.
+A 253,800 ha site in the south central Rupununi catchment has been designated an Important Bird Area (IBA) by BirdLife International because it supports a population of red siskins.